-Marie Nordberg recently retired from her position as associate editor for EMS World.
+Marie Nordberg retired from her position as associate editor for EMS World in 2012.

 Mohawk Ambulance has used Demers vehicles for nine years